Reflections during a four-month stay in South America

 Haiti in which he and a friend carried lightweight hammocks which they strung between two

 Coca-Cola.
-I am writing this today from one of the many "internet cafes" in Otavalo, a town of
+I am writing this today from one of the many "internet cafés" in Otavalo, a

-about 26,000 inhabitants in the Andes mountains of northern Ecuador.
-Internet cafes are little
+town of about 26,000 inhabitants in the Andes mountains of northern Ecuador.
+Internet

-"hole-in-the-wall" shops that have five or six computer stalls or carrels and maybe a photocopier.
+cafés are little "hole-in-the-wall" shops that have five or six computer stalls or carrels and

 that town that is an open-air market of hand-crafted goods.
 That's nothing new in this area.
 The